MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-onedrive-for-business.md

 ## Create an audience (if necessary)
 <a name="CreateAudience"> </a>

-If you want to redirect only a specific set of your users from your on-premises environment to OneDrive for Business in Office 365, you need to use an audience to identify that set of users.
+If you want to redirect only a specific set of your users from your on-premises environment to OneDrive for Business, you need to use an audience to identify that set of users.
 If you have an audience set up already that contains just those users, you can use that.
 Otherwise, you need to create an audience in SharePoint Server.
 See [Create an audience for SharePoint Server](../administration/create-an-audience-for-sharepoint-server.md) for information about how to create an audience for SharePoint.
 You can also use Microsoft PowerShell cmdlets to create an audience.

  **To configure a OneDrive for Business redirection audience**

-1. On the Central Administration website, select **Office 365** > **Configure hybrid OneDrive and Sites features**.
+1. On the **Central Administration** website, select **Microsoft 365** > **Configure hybrid OneDrive and Sites features**.

 2. Select **Use a specific audience**, and for the audience that contains your Microsoft 365 users, enter the  *audience name*.